Advanced search

 Key messages:

 • Schedule an urgent appointment with your GP.
-Your GP will urgently refer you to your specialist, if you are pregnant or think you might be pregnant.
-Your specialist will then advise you further.
+Your GP will refer you immediately to your specialist, if you are pregnant or think you might be pregnant.
+Your specialist will then advise you further

 • Do not stop taking valproate unless your specialist tells you to